SEMEN QUALITY IN WILD PRIMATES

-Since 1992 I am running a project on wild living Japanese macaques (Macaca fuscata yakui) on Yakushima Island, Japan.
+Since 1992 I am running a project on wild Japanese macaques on Yakushima Island, Japan.
 Beside of heterosexual matings, self-masturbation of males frequently can be observed in this population allowing the non-invasive collection of semen samples.
-My main research question is whether and if yes, how semen quality is related to male reproductive success over the life-time.
-Furthermore, as human sperm quality has been declining heavily in recent years for yet undefined reasons, I have developed a second main interest in detecting the ecological factors that influence annual alterations in semen quality in this wild living primates.
+My main research question is how semen quality is related to male reproductive success over the life-time.
+Furthermore, as human sperm quality has been declining heavily in recent years for yet undefined reasons, I have developed a second main interest in detecting the ecological factors that influence annual alterations in semen quality in wild primates.

-Already as an undergraduate student, I started to develop and to continuously improve minimal and non-invasive methods to support animal welfare and conservation.
-My efforts comprise the development of non-invasive semen sampling in non-human primates, minimally-invasive blood sampling using distinct insects (patent 2006; DE102004004066B3) and, since recently, non-invasive odor sampling in great apes.
+My efforts comprise the development of non-invasive semen sampling in wild primates, minimally-invasive blood sampling using distinct insects (patent 2006; DE102004004066B3) and, since recently, non-invasive odor sampling in great apes.